Hurriyat’s meeting with Kashmir pandits, an immature PR exercise

 He was reacting to the reported meeting of a five-member Kashmiri Pandit delegation and the Mirwaiz on the issue of the community's return to the valley last week.

 "Neither the party nor the government endorse such activities.
-This should not been taken seriously," the legislative council member told reporters Sunday.
+This should not been taken seriously," the legislative council member told reporters on Sunday.

 He said the party is keeping an eye on these development and activities.